How Digital Fundraising Has Changed Nonprofits: The Good, the Bad and the Ugly

 Picnic Basket Fundraiser—Instead of a huge event, the Eagle Valley Land Trust put together picnic baskets with everything that was needed for a gourmet dinner for their fundraiser and each person enjoyed their food in their favorite location.

-A Turnkey Virtual Auction— ZGIVE offers nonprofits a ready-to-go auction that makes it really easy to have an auction event.
-They do 90% of the work for you!
+A Turnkey Virtual Auction— ZGIVE offers nonprofits a simple, smart auction platform that makes it really easy to have an auction event.

 “There was almost no effort required.
 ZGIVE provided the platform and the auction items.
 All we needed to do was promote the auction to bidders and then just sit back, enjoy and raise money.”
 Reid Cox, Co-Founder/CFO of iFoster